-Note: To show KVM ports whose status is down, see Using Filters (on page 53).
+Note: To show KVM ports whose status is down, see Using Filters (on page 49).

-- 3. Click the desired KVM port's icon ≡, and select one option below. - Open in new KVM client: A new KVM Client window is opened. - Open in current KVM client: The port is launched into the current KVM Client window.
+■ Click the desired KVM port's icon =, and select Open in new KVM client or or Open in current KVM client.
+Or, click the port name: click opens it in the current KVM Client window, double-click opens it in a new KVM Client window, right-click shows the KVM Client options.

-Another alternative to access the KVM port is to click the port's name, using any method below.

-- A "single" click opens it in the current KVM Client window. - A "double" click or a single middle button click opens it in a new KVM Client window. - A "right" click shows the KVM Client options.

 Note: The behaviors of the left-mouse single and double clicks and middle button clicks can be customized.
-See KVM Client Settings (on page 101).
+See KVM Client Settings (on page 95).